-The story of Picr begins at a warehouse in Portland, OR as a startup offering high-end printing solutions for a consumer market dominated by low-quality prints.
+The story of Bloom (formerly known as Picr) begins at a warehouse in Portland, OR as a startup offering high-end printing solutions for a consumer market dominated by low-quality prints.
 When ordering prints for his new home, Vitaliy Rizhkov, the initial founder, was baffled with his experience because all of the available options resulted in frustration.
 After ordering from 25 different labs and facing similar results, it was clear that an affordable high-quality printing solution was missing for both personal and commercial applications.

 Part one: High-end printing